 North by Northwest Region 13 is a cutting-edge group of diverse women singing, performing, and championing a cappella music.

-The Region 13 Regional Executive Committee's mission is:
+The Region 13 Regional Management Team's mission is:

 North by Northwest Region 13